slhck/ffmpeg-encoding-course/slides/ffmpeg-encoding-course.md

 * MP4: MPEG-4 Part 14 container for H.264, H.264, AAC audio, …
 * MKV: Versatile container for any media format
+* WebM: Subset of MKV, usage in Web streaming
 * AVI: Legacy container

 See supported containers with: